appscode/blog/content/post/openshift-mariadb/index.md

  ```

 Now we have entered into the MariaDB CLI and we can create and delete as we want.
-let's create a database and create a test table called company and insert some dummy values into the table:
+Let's create a database called 'company' and create a test table called 'employees' and insert some dummy values into the table:

 ```bash
 MariaDB [(none)]> show databases;